surya-ravindra06/SPIRIT-Official/README.md

 The system combines pre-trained Vision Transformers (ViT) with physics-informed features to create a comprehensive solar irradiance prediction framework that works across different geographical locations without requiring local training data.

+This work has been accepted for presentation at the AAAI 2026 Workshop on AI for Environmental Science.

 ## Repository Structure

 ```